Run custom JavaScript code on each incoming payload to transform, calculate, or enrich data.

 1. Add the Node

-Drag the JavaScript Node from the Logic & ETL group into your workflow.
+Drag the JavaScript Node from the Logic panel to your canvas.

 2. Set the Node Name